How To Grow, Harvest, And Cook With Marjoram

 Marjoram is a tight and bushy plant, this fact made it popular in Tudor knot gardens.
 The leaf of Marjoram is smaller and its color is softer and more gray/green.
 The flower buds look like little knots.

 How To Plant Marjoram

 Sow seeds indoors 8-10 weeks before the last spring frost using a seed starter kit.
 Seedlings will emerge in 14-21 days.
-You can direct sow in full sun after any danger of frost has passed.
+You can direct-sow in full sun after any danger of frost has passed.
 Utilize compost in the soil.
 The plant is hardy to zone 5 in some cases and is grown as an annual in colder climates.
 This fact may suggest starting with small plants that mature faster and increase the usable season of the plant.
 Use loamy soil with a neutral pH.
 The Marjoram plant is 8-24″tall, and 12-18″ wide.
 Plant them to preserve airspace between plants.
 This is a good step in the prevention of disease.

 Marjoram-Annual or perennial

 Marjoram is perennial in zones 9 and warmer.
 It will return next year.
-In zone 7-8 mulch the plant well.
+In zones 7-8 mulch the plant well.
 In colder climates, you can grow marjoram indoors in a sunny window or you can dry your entire plant for winter use.

 Can I Grow Marjoram Indoors?

 Yes, marjoram as a Mediterranean herb will perform well indoors with the caveat that it requires 6 or more hours of bright sun per day.
-A bright. south or southwest facing window is ideal, otherwise, you may require a grow light.
+A bright. south or southwest-facing window is ideal, otherwise, you may require a grow light.
 Provide a good quality potting mix and a wide pot as it is a trailing plant.